 Q1.
 How can you get started with Bluetooth beacons?

 Ans.
 Bluetooth beacons are simple on-premises devices.
 They run on batteries and broadcast identifiers.
 Nearby devices that read the identifier pick up BLE radio signals.
-After successful configuration of the system, the proximity sensors cause the BLE to perform the functions.
+After the successful configuration of the system, the proximity sensors cause the BLE to perform the functions.

 Q2.
 How can beacon signal or range vary?